-To become involved in the College's PLA Program, all interested students must complete a Prior Learning Assessment Preregistration Checklist through their academic/program advisor.
-Students must then register for and successfully complete a onecredit required course, PLA 1000: PLA Portfolio Development.
+To become involved in the College's PLA Program, all interested students must complete a Prior Learning Assessment Pre-registration Checklist through their academic/program advisor.
+Students must then register for and successfully complete a one-credit required course, PLA 1000: PLA Portfolio Development.
 This course is offered quarterly.
 The course will cover details of the PLA process and the mechanics of portfolio creation.
-After successful course completion, students will create and submit portfolios for approved course content to the Director of PLA, who will then assign the portfolios to faculty evaluators who will assess the portfolio and demine if college-level credit has been demonstrated and the amount of credit earned.
+After successful course completion, students will create and submit portfolios for approved course content to the Dean for Outcomes Assessment, who will then assign the portfolios to faculty evaluators who will assess the portfolio and demine if college-level credit has been demonstrated and the amount of credit earned.